Membership for Allied Professionals & Citizens

 Why Belong to APA?

 - Expand your network.
-Engage with nearly 40,000 people from every state and more than 70 countries who share your dedication to creating communities that thrive and prosper.
+Engage with more than 40,000 people from every state and 90 countries who share your dedication to creating communities that thrive and prosper.
 Discuss experiences and solve challenges with peers.

 - Connect locally.
-Join one of 47 chapters — the local source for networking and professional development — and conveniently connect with the area planning community through the chapter's annual conference, education and advocacy programs, and public information campaigns.
+Join one of 48 chapters (required for U.S. members) — the local source for networking and professional development — and conveniently connect with the area planning community through the chapter's annual conference, education and advocacy programs, and public information campaigns.

 - Save on other publications.
-Members enjoy discounts on resources through the APA Store and a lower subscription rate to the Journal of the American Planning Association — the planning profession's journal of record since 1935.
+Members enjoy discounts on resources and a lower subscription rate to the Journal of the American Planning Association — the planning profession's journal of record since 1935.